 If you have some bare spots, hit those spots again with your spray adhesive and roll them again.

-This video will walk you through the process…with some jaunty music to boot!
+This video will walk you through the process of making your very own decorative DIY moss balls…with some jaunty music to boot!

-The fern I planted earlier this Spring is really doing well, so these little moss balls in their urns just really complement it.
-I’m optimistic that my table decor will last several months longer.
+The fern I planted earlier this Spring is really doing well, so these little DIY moss balls in their urns just really complement it.
+I’m optimistic that my table’s spring decor will last several months longer.

-And even thought we’re still working on Peep’s table manners (read…’get off the table’), I don’t think she can do much damage to these moss balls in the interim…not to say she won’t try.
+And even though we’re still working on Peep’s table manners (read…’ get off the table’), I don’t think she can do much damage to these decorative DIY moss balls in the interim…not to say she won’t try.

-I know moss balls aren’t a new thing, but I was quite tickled that I was able to make them so easily when I couldn’t find what I needed in my local stores.
+I know they aren’t a new thing, but I was quite tickled that I was able to make moss balls so easily when I couldn’t find what I needed in my local stores.